 Nai Sarak, Delhi

-As some point, Chawri Bazar crosses the road with Nai Sarak.
-Nai sarak is no longer new but still, goes by this name.
+At some point, Chawri Bazar crosses the road with Nai Sarak.
+Nai Sarak is no longer new but still, goes by this name.
 This road specializes in books, primarily educational books, school and college books, medicine and engineering books.
 It is crowded like any other road in the area.
 But if you are a bibliophile, you would love the site of books all around you.
 I am not too sure if there are many people who come to pick up books from here.
 But I am sure all the retailers come here and this road is an important link in the books supply chain across the city.
 You would also see some clothes and Sari shops on the road.
 If you eat or drink anything on the road, do remember to ask the price beforehand.
 Otherwise, you will be obliged to pay whatever they ask for.

 Old Delhi is a must do on any traveler’s itinerary.
 But it essentially remains one of the busiest business areas in the country.
 Everyone working in this area is a hardcore businessman, and more so a trader.
 There is nothing that gets manufactured here.
 But all that is manufactured across the country can be found here to be re-distributed again from here.
 Nonetheless, you would enjoy walking around these streets which have all the old world charm while being the hardcore business district.